dehesa/package-conbini/README.md

     [enpointA, endpointB, endpointC].publisher.sequentialFlatMap()
     ```

     If the upstream emits values without regard to backpressure (e.g. `Subject`s), `sequentialFlatMap` buffers them internally; however if a completion event is sent, the values in the buffer won't be executed.
-To have trully sequential event handling on non-supporting backpressure upstreams, use the `buffer` operator.
+To have truly sequential event handling on non-supporting backpressure upstreams, use the `buffer` operator.

     ```swift
     let upstream = PassthroughSubject<Just<Int>,SomeError>()